Homemade Creamy Chocolate Banana Popsicles

 2. Blend until creamy: Add all the ingredients – bananas, peanut butter, dates, cocoa powder, and yogurt – into a blender.
 Blend on high until the mixture is completely smooth and creamy.
 Scrape down the sides as needed to make sure everything is evenly combined.

 4. Pour into popsicle molds: Carefully spoon or pour the mixture into your popsicle molds.
 This recipe typically yields 8–10 popsicles, depending on the size of your molds.
-If you're making these for a baby, make sure to use baby-friendly popsicle molds that are small and easy for them to hold and safely suck on.

 5. Freeze: Pop the molds into the freezer and let them set for at least 4–6 hours, or until completely frozen.